Bose Corporation: Commercial sound systems

-Lack of published specifications
+View on published specifications

-The company is known for its refusal to provide specifications for its products.
-This policy dates back to 1968, when Amar Bose published a paper titled "On the Design, Measurement and Evaluation of Loudspeakers", wherein he rejected numerical test data in favor of subjective evaluation.
-In a 2007 interview, Amar stated: "There are two reasons we cut out the specifications: 1- We don’t know of any measurements that actually determine anything about a product, and 2- Measurements are phony, in general, as they are printed."
+The company is known for electing not to provide audio specifications for its products.
+This policy dates back to 1968 when Amar Bose published a paper titled "On the Design, Measurement, and Evaluation of Loudspeakers" wherein he rejected numerical test data in favor of subjective evaluation.
+In a 2007 interview, Amar stated: "There are two reasons we cut out the specifications: 1- We don't know of any measurements that actually determine anything about a product, and 2- Measurements are phony, in general, as they are printed."

 Reception

-In some non-audio related publications, Bose has been cited as a producer of "high-end audio" products.
-Commenting in 2007 on Bose's "high-end" market positioning among audiophiles (people concerned with the best possible sound), a PC Magazine product reviewer stated "not only is Bose equipment's sound quality not up to audiophile standards, but one could buy something that does meet these stringent requirements for the same price or, often, for less."
+In some non-audio-related publications, Bose has been cited as a producer of "high-end audio" products.
+Commenting in 2007 on Bose's "high-end" market positioning among audiophiles, a PC Magazine product reviewer stated, "not only is Bose equipment's sound quality not up to audiophile standards, but one could buy something that does meet these stringent requirements for the same price or, often, for less."
 Bose has also received mixed reviews from the public.
 Bose has not been certified by THX for its home entertainment products even though its more expensive home theater products compete at prices where THX certification is common.
 Some other views include: